 - Performing multiple sensor, illumination, or beeper operations during a short period may cause all of the battery power indicators (H, M, and L) to start flashing on the display.
 This indicates that the watch is in the power recovery mode.
+Illumination, alarm, countdown timer alarm, hourly time signal, and

+- is in the power recovery mode.
 Illumination, alarm, countdown timer alarm, hourly time signal, and sensor operations will be disabled until battery power recovers.
 Battery power will recover in about 15 minutes.
-At this time, the battery power indicators (H, M, L) will - stop flashing.
-This indicates that the functions listed above are enabled again

-- If all of the battery power indicators (H, M, L) are flashing and the CHG (charge) indicator also is flashing, it means the battery level is very low.
+At this time, the battery power indicators (H, M, L) will stop flashing.
+This indicates that the functions listed above are enabled again.
+If all of the battery power indicators (H, M, L) are flashing and the CHG (charge) indicator also is flashing, it means the battery level is very low.
 Expose the watch to bright light as soon as possible.
 Even if battery power is at Level 1 (H) or Level 2 (M), the Digital Compass Mode, Barometer/ Thermometer Mode, or Altimeter Mode sensor may be disabled if there is not enough voltage available to power it sufficiently.
-This is indicated when all of the battery power indicators (H, M, L) are flashing.
-Frequent flashing of all of the battery power indicators (H, M, L) probably means that remaining battery power is low.
+This is indicated when all of the battery power indicators (H, M, L) are flashing. - Frequent flashing of all of the battery power indicators (H, M, L) probably means that remaining battery power is low.
 Leave the watch in bright light to allow it to charge.